taruncse/Flutter_Doc/README.md

      ),
  ```

-* Image Asset and Fonts config in .yaml
+* Image Asset and Fonts config in .yaml : Configuration for image and fonts in pubspect.yaml file

  ```
      assets: